 Word Domination has a lot of custom rules, but that doesn’t mean you are unable to transfer most of your skills over from other games.
 What you’ve learned in Scrabble and Words With Friends can help you here.

 Form words from your opponent's words: Look for every opportunity to use the letters and words your opponent has played.
-Often, they can lead to word choices that are far better than anything you can create with your tile rack letters or the words you’ve already played.
+Often, you can then make words that are far better than anything you can create with your tile rack letters or the words you’ve already played.